InfuseAI/primehub-site/docs/guide_manual/custom-image-guideline.md

 We can build images via `Image Builder` by specification of a base image with required packages, please goes to [Image Builder](admin-build-image) feature for details and try a [build image](../quickstart/build-image) quickstart.<span class="ee-only">Enterprise</span>

-### Use DockerHub Registry

-Once images are built via **Image Builder**, they will be pushed to a specified repositories of a registry.
-Here we have a document introducing [How to configure PrimeHub using a DockerHub registry for Image Builder](../tasks/dockerhub-registry.md).

 ## Build Images via Dockerfile

 ### From Jupyter